 If the answer is NO, then the Domain might be in Activity.
 If the answer is YES, then the Domain is definitely not in Activity.

 Take for instance Braveheart.
 England moves in and starts sleeping with the wives of the Sons of Scotland on the night of their betrothal.
 Dirty bastards!
-If you were sitting down with Dramatica to write that story, the application would ask if the Overall Story Throughline of that story fell in a Situation or an Activity.
+If you were sitting down with Dramatica to write that story, the application would ask if the Objective Story Throughline of that story fell in a Universe or an Activity.

 If X hadn't happened, is it likely that Y would have occurred?